Mythamor/Data_Science_and_Machine_Learning_FS-Moringa-Certification/README.md

 ## Contents

 This repository includes a selection of labs that demonstrate the knowledge and expertise I gained throughout my Data Science and Machine Learning journey.
-While not all completed labs from the curriculum are published here due to copyright considerations, you'll find a variety of personal and group projects that effectively highlight the skills I developed during and after my studies at Moringa in my github profile.
+While not all completed labs from the curriculum are published here due to copyright considerations, you'll find a variety of personal and group projects that effectively highlight the skills I developed during and after my studies at Moringa in my GitHub profile.

 ## Lab Highlights